boltops-tools/kubes/docs/_docs/learn/yaml/update.md

 title: Update App
 ---

 Let's update the app.
-In this case, we don't need to update the Docker image so we can use the `apply` command, which does not run the Docker build phase.
+In this case, we don't need to update the Docker image, so we'll use the `apply` command, which does not run the Docker build phase.

     kubes apply

-Here's out the output looks like:
+Here's what the output looks like:

     $ kubes apply
     Compiled  .kubes/resources files